Suavek85/Basic-Chat-App/README.md

 - send messages between two or more users on the same channel

+Home UI:

+- display active chat rooms,
+- join a room: create a new one or pick an existing one,
+- add username before joining,

 Chat UI:

-- displays info that a given user's in the process of typing a message,
+- display info that a given user's in the process of typing a message,
-- displays time and user to all messages sent,
+- display time and user to all messages sent,
-- displays date if first message of the day,
+- display date if first message of the day,
-- displays all users who joined the channel, updates when user leaves the channel / disconnects etc.
+- display all users who joined the channel, updates when user leaves the channel / disconnects etc.